bsu-cs222s3-fall25-smalviya/FinalProject_Matteo-Ananya-Ace-Dillon/README.md

 button to double your bet, which makes you take another card.

 **Horse Racing:**
 Horse betting game we're you bet coins on the horse you think will win the race.
-Input your bet amount in the textbox, then choose 1 out of 5 horses to bet on.
+Input your bet amount in the **textbox**, then choose 1 out of 5 horses to bet on.
 Then choose the horse you're betting on to win.

 ## Programmers & Designers: